opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 - If you created a **user** site, GitHub Pages should start building your website automatically.
 - Go to the `Actions` tab of the site repository, and you should see a `pages build and deployment` action.
 A yellow dot indicates that GitHub is building your site, and a green check mark indicates that GitHub has finished and the site is ready to view.
 - The site URL is the same as the repository name for a user site, e.g. `https://josephholler.github.io`
+- Try viewing the webiste!

+- under "Website", select "Use your GitHub Pages website", and save

+#### Project sites

-- *If* you are building a **project** site:
+Aside: If you want to build a **project** site:

-  - go to the repository "Settings" --> "Pages" menu
+- Go to the repository "Settings" --> "Pages" menu
 - for "Source", choose "Deploy from a branch"
 - for "Branch", change "None" to "master" and click "Save"
-  - To see the URL, click on the gear icon next to "About" on your repository's homepage
+- to see the URL, click on the gear icon next to "About" on your repository's homepage
-  - Under "Website", select "Use your GitHub Pages website", and save

 ### Edit your site online